zzzprojects/Dapper-Plus/docs/pages/problems/trial-period-expired-exception.md

 You can extend your trial by downloading the latest version: [Upgrading](http://dapper-plus.net/upgrading)

-The latest version always contains a trial for the current month to allows a company to evaluate our library for several months.
+The latest version always contains a trial for the current month to allow a company to evaluate our library for several months.

 #### License Badly Registered